AI Agent Index

 Cursor vs Windsurf (2026)

-Side-by-side comparison of Cursor vs Windsurf — pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated May 2026.
+Side-by-side comparison of Cursor vs Windsurf: pricing, capabilities, integrations, deployment complexity, and ratings.
+Last updated July 2, 2026 by The AI Agent Index Editorial Team.

 Editorial Verdict